inveniosoftware/docs-invenio-rdm/docs/reference/widgets.md

 - **placeholder** `String` _required_: The placeholder for the element's display.
 You should fill this in with an example value.

-- **description** `String` _required_: The desciption for the element's display.
+- **description** `String` _required_: The description for the element's display.
 You should provide useful information on how the users should fill this field in.

 - **icon** `String` _optional_: The optional icon that your field might have.
-The value should be one of the [semantic ui icons](https://react.semantic-ui.com/elements/icon/).
+The value should be one of the [Semantic UI icons](https://react.semantic-ui.com/elements/icon/).

 - **required** `Boolean` _optional_: Define if the field should be required i.e display the `*` symbol.